The views expressed by the host on this program, now documented to be almost always right, 99.6% of the time.

 He could fire them.

-I mean, not showing up for work, and then now that we've got, you know, doctors giving falsified you know, excuses for being sick.
+I mean, not showing up for work, and then now that we've got doctors giving falsified excuses.

-Well, the other thing that bothers me to rush about all of this is just simply this is just this whole social justice wealth redistribution.
+Well, the other thing that bothers me, Rush, about all of this is just simply this is just this whole social justice wealth redistribution.

-I mean, the individuals paying the taxes, which are paying for these public workers, are the ones that currently now are take are paying for a lot of this health care themselves as well as their own 401ks and their own retirement plans, as I pay for my own insurance, being self-employed.
+I mean, the individuals paying the taxes, which are paying for these public workers, are the ones that currently now are paying for a lot of this health care themselves as well as their N-401ks and their own retirement plans, as I pay for my own insurance, being self-employed.

-So they're asking they want everything for free, yet at the hands of the people that are making less money than they also pay for their own contributions.
+So they're asking they want everything for free, yet at the hands of the people that are making less money than they, and also paying people responsible for their own contributions.

-I just don't understand where their minds and their I I have TV.
+I just don't understand where their minds and their – I have to give you a chance.

 The redistribution of wealth is fun because it doesn't require anything to be made.